 Marketing in the digital revolution: Insights from the 2010 Global Advertiser Conference

-Presenters at the event also discussed how these conversations - which have resulted in a rapid expansion in the amount of searchable online consumer data available to firms - has impacted on media monitoring and research.
+Presenters at this event also discussed how these conversations - which have resulted in a rapid expansion in the amount of searchable online consumer data available to firms - has impacted on media monitoring and research.

 It was broadly agreed that the "holy grail" of how to succeed in the new digital environment had yet to be found.
-Nevertheless, the day's presentations were rich in examples of how businesses of different kinds are responding to the revolution.
+Nevertheless the day's presentations were rich in examples of how businesses of different kinds are responding to the revolution.

 How brands are managing the transition to digital